rishi1001/NeuroCUT/README.md

+# NeuroCUT: A Neural Approach for Robust Graph Partitioning

 This repository is an official implementation of the Paper : [NeuroCUT: A Neural Approach for Robust Graph Partitioning](https://arxiv.org/abs/2310.11787), accepted in KDD'24.